awlandy/Selective-text-replacing/README.md

 #### P.S.
 I used it to edit a .vcf file (contact file) from an android phone.
-This is my early creation that not only saved my time and introduced me the practical application of programming.
+This is my early creation that not only saved my time but also introduced me the practical application of programming.